nsnam/ns-3-dev-git/doc/manual/source/working-with-cmake.rst

 If your module depends on external libraries, check the section `Linking third-party libraries`_.

-Python bindings will be picked up if there is a subdirectory bindings and NS3_PYTHON_BINDINGS is enabled.
+Python bindings are generated at runtime for all built modules if NS3_PYTHON_BINDINGS is enabled.

 Next, we need to port the examples wscript.
 Repeat the copy, rename and open steps.
 We should have something like the following: